learn-co-curriculum/phase-3-ruby-building-applications-requiring-files/README.md

 runs, it typically needs a way to _load_ those various files so it has access to all the code.

-You've experienced this many times already &mdash; every time you work on a Ruby lab and run the tests, the files where you write your solution are being loaded into the files that are running the tests.
+You've experienced this many times already — every time you work on a Ruby lab and run the tests, the files where you write your solution are being loaded into the files that are running the tests.
 This is done through a file called `spec_helper.rb`.